-As dance teachers and students, we’re all too often used to giving and receiving prescriptive feedback, that is feedback that is aimed a correcting an error.
+As dance teachers and students, we’re all too often used to giving and receiving prescriptive feedback.
+That is, feedback that is aimed a correcting an error.
 What about descriptive feedback, feedback that alerts a learner of an error committed?
-So instead of “contract your abs” (prescriptive), “I noticed that your hip movement wasn’t isolated – your upper body was moving too” (descriptive).
+So instead of “contract your abs” (prescriptive), “I noticed that your hip movement wasn’t isolated.
+Your upper body was moving too” (descriptive).
 Which one would you find more useful?
 Personally, I would prefer the descriptive feedback.
 I would rather know what I was doing incorrectly (and why it was incorrect) and figure out the how myself.
-On the other hand, someone who’s newer to dance might prefer the prescriptive feedback, especially if they don’t know how to accomplish a certain look or movement.
+On the other hand, someone who’s newer to dance might prefer the prescriptive feedback.
+Especially if they don’t know how to accomplish a certain look or movement.

 So far, I’ve been referring to feedback given by a teacher, called extrinsic feedback.
 What about feedback you observe yourself as a consequence of performing a movement (intrinsic feedback)?
 You can use your senses to notice how a move looks and feels for you.
 What is the visual quality of your movement (if you are using a mirror)?
 How does it feel, based on your muscles, joints, and balance?
 Are you satisfied with how your movement looks and feels?
 If not, what would you like your move to look or feel like?
 For example, if you are performing a hip figure 8, does it look isolated?
 How smooth does it feel?
-Do you feel your weight shifting around, or centered on your feet?
+Do you feel your weight shifting around, or centred on your feet?
 Is there any activation in your core muscles?
 Do you feel any of your muscles or joints getting ‘stuck’ during the movement?
 If there’s anything you’re not satisfied with, how might you fix it?

 Summary feedback: Feedback provided as a summary of performance on the preceding block of practice attempts.